Police officers shoot man on edge of Shadle Park High School

 The man was hit multiple times by gunfire.
 Lundgren said officers and medics rendered aid before he was taken to a hospital where he underwent surgery Thursday night.

+She said it was very scary and she and her children took Friday off to recover.

+"I'm thankful nobody was injured, of course," Landrum said.
+"I mean, it's a very active school and a very active neighborhood, but the police did the right thing."

-Megan Martens-Haworth, who lives across the street from the high school, said she heard about 10 to 12 "really fast" pops she thought were fireworks.
+Megan Martens-Haworth, who also lives across the street from the high school campus, said she heard about 10 to 12 "really fast" pops she thought were fireworks.

 Then, she heard sirens and ran upstairs from her basement and saw police cars, fire trucks and ambulances.
 She popped her head out the door and saw an officer stringing up crime scene tape.